YeshYyyK/laptopbuyingguide/readme.md

 * **Razer Laptops**

 The 14" Razer Blade laptops suffer from extremely poor thermals and hence thermal throttling.
-The newer 15" Blades, while they are cooledk decently, and do not thermal throttle, they suffer from awful quality control(i.e. being delivered broken), to the point where Amazon has had to stop selling them.
+The newer 15" Blades, while they are cooled decently, and do not thermal throttle, they suffer from awful quality control(i.e. being delivered broken), to the point where Amazon has had to stop selling them.

 * **HP Gaming Laptops**